logmatic/logmatic-rum-js/README.md

 Logmatic-rum-js is just an initializer for Boomerang.

-So, if you want to use features provide by Boomerang, without limits,
+So, you are able to use all features provide by Boomerang as usual
-* **remove** the provided script: `logmatic-rum.min.js`,
-* init Boomerang as usual and add the following code,
-* add the following handler to the `before_beacon` event to send to keep Logmatic event format.

 ```html
   <head>